tarajarell/Election_Analysis/README.md

 ![Election_Analysis_Results.jpg](https://github.com/tarajarell/Election_Analysis/blob/master/Resources/Election_Analysis_Results.jpg)

-This script is useful in future elections to provide analysis on votes by counties and candidates.
-In particular,
+This script is useful for future elections to provide analysis on, in the event of additional data being provided.
+This code could be modified to run an analysis on voters by city rather than counties.
+It also can be utilized to run comparisons of additional counties (such as Adams county, which borders all of the counties in this current audit.

+### Modify the script